Gram Stain of Urethral Discharge

 What Symptoms Might Call for This Test?

-Depending on the infection present, several symptoms may occur.
-The most common are:
+Depending on your infection, several symptoms may occur.
+The most

 - burning during urination

-- abnormal vaginal or penile discharge (foul-smelling or yellow, grey, or green)
+- abnormal vaginal or penile discharge, which may

-- swollen lymph nodes in the pelvic region
+- swollen lymph nodes in your pelvic region

 - pain during sexual intercourse